yireo/Yireo_GoogleTagManager2/README.md

 Requirements:
 * Magento 2.0.0 Stable

+## Installation
 We recommend `composer` to install this package.
+See our [COMPOSER.md](COMPOSER.md) instructions.

-However, if you want a manual copy instead, these are the steps:
+If you want a manual copy instead, these are the steps:
 * Upload the files in the `source/` folder to the folder `app/code/Yireo/GoogleTagManager2` of your site
 * Run `php -f bin/magento module:enable Yireo_GoogleTagManager2`
 * Run `php -f bin/magento setup:upgrade`